-Our favorite things to do in the City of Bay
+Our favorite things to do in the San Francisco

 Set on Market Street across from Yerba Buena Gardens and just blocks from Union Square, the Hotel Four Seasons San Francisco puts you within easy reach of all the attractions in the City by the Bay.
-It is impossible to see everything in a weekend, its best to have a plan based on your interests, here are a few things we love to do.
+While is impossible to see everything on a weekend, it’s best to have a plan based on your interests, see this post for a few things we love to do in San Francisco.

-See also: Places to take a postcard shot of the Golden Gate Bridge.
+See also: The BEST Places to take a postcard shot of the Golden Gate Bridge

 Where to go if you have a few more days